 - 2 teaspoon ground cinnamon

 - 1 large apple any variety, grated and drained / squeezed of excess water

 - 3 large eggs

 - 2 tablespoons coconut oil or ghee, melted, plus more for greasing muffin tin

-- Prepare: Preheat oven to 325 degrees F. With melted coconut oil or ghee, grease 9 cups of a muffin tin
+- Preheat oven to 325 degrees F. With melted coconut oil or ghee, grease 9 cups of a muffin tin.
+Set aside

-- Make muffin batter: In a large bowl, combine flour, baking soda, salt and cinnamon, whisking to combine.
+- In a large bowl, combine flour, baking soda, salt and cinnamon, whisking to combine.
 In a separate bowl, toss the grated apple with the lemon juice.
 To the apple mixture, add the eggs, honey, and coconut oil or ghee and stir to combine.
 Add wet ingredients to dry ingredients, stirring until thoroughly combined.
-Using a large ice cream or cookie scoop, fill muffin cups 3/4 full
+Using a large ice cream or cookie scoop, fill muffin cups ¾ full